djbrieck/brieckspro/content/posts/thunderbolt-1-2-to-thunderbolt3/index.md

     USB 3 SSD on Dock

-I am Blown away that this is possible and I just upgraded a 11-year-old laptop to have current ports, sure the machine may not be able to max out those speeds, and will be limited to the Thunderbolt 1 speeds, but it will enable me to choose any one device and run it at a pretty fast speed well above the USB 2.0 standard and FireWire 800 standards.
+I am Blown away that this is possible and I just upgraded an 11-year-old laptop to have current ports, sure the machine may not be able to max out those speeds, and will be limited to the Thunderbolt 1 speeds, but it will enable me to choose any one device and run it at a pretty fast speed well above the USB 2.0 standard and FireWire 800 standards.
 Lastly,
 it should make it possible to copy as fast as the hard drive can go via USB 3 at the 5Gbits/s external hard drives.